MooersLab/writingProgress2022/README.md

 Keeping the labels for writing projects as short as possible allows for the display of more tabs.
 At the default zoom level, you can see about 15 tabs.
-I shortened the writing project sheet name to the project's index number and then rely on the metadata in the sheet to check that I have loated the .
 You can still read the labels for fifty tabs when zoomed out sufficiently.
+I am now using the scroll menu in the lower lefthand corner to find the project sheet to open.
+I shortened the writing project sheet name to the project's index number, and I now rely on the metadata in the sheet to check that I have opened the correct sheet.
-I usually have the project number at the front of my mind when working on a writing project, but the description in the column label can serve as a reminder.
+I usually have the project number at the front of my mind when working on a writing project, but metadata in the sheet is a good sanity check.
-You can also add the project's full title or a list of potential titles to an unused column in the project's sheet.
 Enter the `end' key of an extended keyboard to move to the end of a row to display the monthly plots along the right margin of the min.day and word.day sheets.

 I have taken care of the other barrier to using the workbook, which is the coding of the monthly bar plots.